Summary: Small scale non-GLP toxicity and tolerability studies are a cost-effective approach to generate early data with your drug candidate.

 In vivo imaging

-Our capabilities include fundus imaging, fluorescein angiography (Heidelberg Spectralis, Heidelberg Engineering), spectral-domain optical coherence tomography (SD-OCT, Envisu R2200 and R2210, Bioptigen/Leica Microsystems), optical coherence tomography-angiography (OCT-A, Heidelberg Engineering).
+Our capabilities include fundus imaging, fluorescein angiography (Heidelberg Spectralis, Heidelberg Engineering), spectral-domain optical coherence tomography (SD-OCT, Envisu R2200 and R2210 systems, Bioptigen/Leica Microsystems), optical coherence tomography-angiography (OCT-A, Heidelberg Engineering).

 Electroretinography is used to assess functionality of retinal cells.

 Tissue collection and pathological evaluation: